pwr/KSP/readme.md

 KSP
 ===

-KSP is a Kindle Store proxy that enhances the results returned by KS with books from a Calibre database.
-It integrates (as seamlessly as it can) the list of books present in your Calibre library with the list of books the Amazon returns, allowing you to download books to your device as if they were on your Amazon account.
+KSP is a Kindle Store proxy that enhances the results returned by KS with books from a [Calibre](http://calibre-ebook.com/) database.
+It integrates (as seamlessly as it can) the list of books present in your Calibre library with the list of books the Amazon returns, allowing you to download books, from the Calibre library to your device, as if they were on your Amazon account.

 Additionally, it can do some automatic collections generation based on book series and tags, as configured in Calibre.